-It's not quite time to open windows, put away extra blankets and put the extra firewood in storage, but winter is soon coming to an end.
-Spring begins in less than two weeks!
+While it's not quite time to open windows, put away extra blankets and put the extra firewood in storage, warmer weather is on the horizon.

-Everyone at Catseye Pest Control wants to make sure you are prepared for the critters and pests that will start being active in your area.
-This week, we'll focus on the east coast.
-Next week, look for our spring pest preview for our west coast community.
+Catseye Pest Control wants to make sure you are prepared for the critters and pests that will start being active in your area.

 What bugs should I be looking for?